jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

 (3) Where any person requires any work to be done under section 33(1) of this Act, no claim by or against that person for betterment shall be allowed in respect of that work.
 (4) Where a controlling authority within the meaning of section 54(1) of the Government Roading Powers Act 1989 requires any work to be done under section 33(1) of this Act in relation to any fittings, subsections (1) to (3) of this section shall apply subject to the following provisions:
   (a) in all cases the cost of materials (being fittings) that are used in the carrying out of the required work (other than fittings used only during the course of construction) shall be paid by the owner of the fittings:
-  (b) where— an amount equal to the amount by which the cost, to the controlling authority, of that construction or those alterations, as the case requires, is so increased shall be paid to the controlling authority by the owner of the fittings:
+  (b) where—an amount equal to the amount by which the cost, to the controlling authority, of that construction or those alterations, as the case requires, is so increased shall be paid to the controlling authority by the owner of the fittings:
     (i) as a consequence of the requirement, the owner of the fittings elects to fix fittings to, or install fittings over, under, or through, a roading structure that is being, or is to be, constructed or altered; and
     (ii) the cost of that construction or those alterations is increased by reason that those fittings will be fixed to, or installed over, under, or through, that roading structure,—
-  (c) where, as a consequence of the requirement, the owner of the fittings relocates the fittings and reconstructs them to specifications different from those of the original fittings, the owner of the fittings shall pay the difference between— where the amount calculated in accordance with subparagraph (i) of this paragraph is less than the amount calculated in accordance with subparagraph (ii) of this paragraph.
+  (c) where, as a consequence of the requirement, the owner of the fittings relocates the fittings and reconstructs them to specifications different from those of the original fittings, the owner of the fittings shall pay the difference between—where the amount calculated in accordance with subparagraph (i) of this paragraph is less than the amount calculated in accordance with subparagraph (ii) of this paragraph.
     (i) what it would have cost to relocate and reconstruct the fittings as near as reasonably practicable to their original specifications (excluding any costs to which paragraph (a) of this subsection would have applied), taking into account—
       (A) any restrictions or conditions imposed by or under any enactment in relation to the relocation and reconstruction; and
       (B) the location of the original fittings and the alternatives reasonably available to the owner of the fittings; and